-Dr. Archibald “Ian” Cunningham was born around 1929.
-He had a brother named David.
+Dr. Archibald “Ian” Cunningham was born in Welland, Ontario on the 17th of December, 1929.
+His parents were John Cunningham and the former Esther Elizabeth Gordon Figgins.
+Dr. Cunningham had a brother named David.

 Dr. Cunningham graduated from The University of Toronto Faculty of Medicine in 1953.
 He spent 5 years in the Bhil field of India.
 Dr. Cunningham returned to Canada and he earned a diploma in Public Health.

 Dr. Cunningham was appointed as the Medical Officer of Health for the County of Kent in 1962.
 Dr. Cunningham was particularly interested in making the schools in Kent County safe for the pupils and the staff.
 Dr. Cunningham inspected 174 county schools in 1963.
-He submitted a report that the county schools had more safety concerns than the schools in urban areas of Kent County.
+He submitted a report that the county schools had more safety concerns than the schools in urban areas of Chatham-Kent.
 He noted that half of the county schools had unsafe and/or unhygienic conditions that required immediate attention.
 Of particular concern was the sad condition of the water quality at a few of the schools.
 Some of the water samples showed traces of sewage and he noted that 5 schools still had outdoor privies.
 Approximately 35% of the county schools did not have a second exit in the case of an emergency.
 School boards across the county were forced to make significant improvements to provide safe learning environments.
 Discussions soon followed about centralizing schools.
-In December of 1964, the 134 school boards in Kent County transitioned to 10 township school boards.
-Soon new schools were under construction and the way of the one-room schoolhouse went by the wayside.
+In December of 1964, the 134 school boards in Chatham-Kent transitioned to 10 township school boards.
+Soon new schools were under construction and the way of the one-room schoolhouse would soon become a distant memory.

 While living in Chatham, Dr. and Mrs. Cunningham lived on Detroit Drive.